conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

 Validating the toolchain package: settings, settings_build and settings_target
 ------------------------------------------------------------------------------

-As you already know, the :ref:`validate() method<reference_conanfile_methods_validate>` is used to mark that the package does not work with some configurations.
-As we said below, we are restricting the use of this package to be used by a *Linux* *x86_64* to cross-build to another Linux ARM for both 32 and 64 bits.
-Let's see how we translate that information to the ``validate()`` method and explain the different types of settings in the process:
+As you may recall, the :ref:`validate() method<reference_conanfile_methods_validate>` is used to indicate that a package is not compatible with certain configurations.
+As mentioned earlier, we are limiting the usage of this package to a *Linux x86_64* platform for cross-compiling to a *Linux ARM* target, supporting both 32-bit and 64-bit architectures.
+Let's check how we incorporate this information into the ``validate()`` method and discuss the various types of settings involved:

 .. code-block:: python